Great Rides: Bikepacking in the Yorkshire Dales

 - Keep the route and the level of riding simple.
 Better to under-do the first trip than to put people off.

-- Take some treats for camp – biscuits, hot chocolate, etc.
+- Take some treats for camp – biscuits, hot chocolate – something that feels like a reward.

 - Ensure you have plenty of warm food and drink.
 You use more energy than you think keeping warm.